Country _ Name

 Obligations and requirements to provide payment services or ancillary services described above

-Payment institutions may provide a number of ancillary services without the need to obtain an ad hoc authorisation, including granting of credits related to the provided payment services, provision of related or operative services and management of payment systems.
-Entities normally performing other kinds of business can provide payment services only if authorised by the Bank of Italy.
+Payment institutions may provide a number of ancillary services without the need to obtain an ad hoc authorization, including: granting of credits related to the provided payment services, provision of related or operative services and management of payment systems.
+Entities normally performing other kind of business can provide payment services only if authorized by the Bank of Italy.
 In this case, they shall comply with some specific requirements, including the maintenance of a dedicated asset in relation to the provision of payment services and ancillary services.

 Additional comments regarding the legal situation for payment services or what FinTech’s must be aware of in this business area

-The PSD2 Act indeed introduced, among others: rules on open banking, new payment services and relevant providers, and stronger means of customer authentication.
+The PSD2 Act indeed introduced amongst other: rules on open banking, new payment services and relevant providers, and stronger means of customer authentication.

-The PSD2 Act also set out new rules on payment oversight, mainly related to regulatory reporting duties (e.g. sales and telephone firms are required to file with the Bank of Italy certain data on the payments executed).
+The PSD2 Act also sets out new rules on payment oversight, mainly related to regulatory reporting duties (e.g. sales and telephone firms are required to file with the Bank of Italy certain data on the payments executed)

 Economic conditions